huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnets.md

 * `id` - Indicates the ID of the subnet.
 * `name` - Indicates the name of the subnet.
+* `description` - Indicates the description of the subnet.
 * `cidr` - Indicates the cidr block of the subnet.
 * `status` - Indicates the current status of the subnet.
 * `vpc_id` - Indicates the Id of the VPC that the subnet belongs to.